Reviews You Can Rely On

 The Best Wrist Rests for 2024

 Are your wrists experiencing pain?
-To find the best wrist rest, we researched and compared over 60 models before purchasing the top 9 to test head-to-head.
+To find the best wrist rest, we bought the top 9 to test head-to-head.
 We spent hundreds of hours typing and gaming at our computers to see how each keyboard and mouse rest stacked up against one another in overall comfort.
 Additionally, we evaluated the construction and craftsmanship of each model and dove deep into buyer reviews to see how these models stand the test of time.
 Keep reading to see which came out on top in our comprehensive assessment.

 We've parsed through the options and tested hundreds of products side-by-side to help build out your ergonomic workstation.
-Whether you're shopping for the best keyboard, best printer, or a top-rated wireless mouse, we've got you covered.
-And, be sure to check out our reviews of the best office chairs and best gaming chairs to help complete your ergonomic workstation.
-A good wrist rest can be a great companion to the best gaming keyboards, too.
+Whether you're shopping for a keyboard, printer, or a top-rated wireless mouse, we've got you covered.

 Editor's Note: Our wrist rest review was updated on August 12, 2024, to ensure our lineup is current and available to purchase.